 Welcome to our unique language school and Social Enterprise providing English education, IT and job opportunities to over 350 students across 2 communities in the countryside of Cambodia.

-Our first school opened in 2015, the fulfilment of a dream by our founder to educate students in his village.
-Over the years, the school has flourished and now has 2 locations with a third in planning.
+Our first school opened in 2015, the fulfillment of a dream by our founder to educate students in his village.
+Over the years, the school has flourished and now has built three centers in two different provinces.
 We have 10 full-time teachers and actively recruit volunteers to assist them in teaching.

 We look forward to hearing from you! :)

 It's estimated that during the Khmer Rouge (1975-1979) up to two million Cambodians were brutally murdered, a quarter of the population at the time.
 In an effort to transform Cambodia into a utopian farming nation, Pol Pot targeted intellectuals and anyone with an education, wiping out all of the country’s doctors, teachers, buddhist monks and engineers.
 The Khmer Rouge left the country in ruin with no human resources or knowledge to rebuild.

 The impact of this genocide is still felt deeply across Cambodia, with poverty largely concentrated in the rural areas.
 According to the World Bank, nearly three quarters of the population still live on less than US$3 a day.
 Only 45% of children aged 5 to 17 have the chance to attend school and a severe shortage of resources, teachers and government funding in education (only 1.6% of GDP) means that teachers lack proper training, pay and in the rural areas many have not even completed their high school education.